gagansopori/osage/README.md

 ## Introduction
 O.S.A.G.E. is short for Obstructive Sleep Apnea Gauging Equipment.
-Studies have shown that ambient temperature, humidity & air-pressure have a direct correlation with & can be triggers for
+Studies have shown that ambient temperature, humidity & air-pressure have a direct correlation with & can be triggers for inducing or worsening sleep apnea.